yaghinloo/tictactoe/readme.md

 by Hadi Yaghinloo

-please open the tictactoe.html file in a browser and have fun. the logic to determine the winer is not implemented in this version
+please open the tictactoe.html file in a browser and have fun.

+ the logic can handle a game with any given size. so far, this version is 3x3

 the ES6 js file is in src folder. to let the code working on all browsers I have added a simple build to transpile the ES6 code.